The scary thing about dust is that it doesn"t just burn it explodes.

 What Is Deflagration?

 Another term to that is used to describe dust explosions is deflagration.
-In a deflagration, the burning substance releases heat, gases, particles, and sparks that ignite and spread fire.
-During a dust explosion, this process is so rapid buy asthma inhaler that heated and gases create an extreme air pressure that can damage or destroy structures.
+In a deflagration, the burning substance releases heat, gases, particles, and sparks that ignite and spread a fire.
+During a dust explosion, this process is so rapid that heated and gases create an extreme air pressure that can damage or destroy structures.

 How Do You ID A Combustible Dust Hazard?